Kagiri11/Kagiri11/README.md

-- 👋 Hi, I’m @Kagiri11
+- 👋 Hi, I’m Kagiri
-- 👀 I’m interested in Android Development and Machine Learning
+- 👀 I’m interested in learning and  doing Android Development
-- 🌱 I’m currently learning BLoC to manage states in my application
-- 💞️ I’m looking to collaborate on Android, Go or Python projects
+- 💞️ I’m looking to collaborate on Android or Go related projects
-- 📫 To reach me, call +254794362513 or email me charlesmaish423@gmail.com
+- 📫 Feel free to reach me

 <!---
 Kagiri11/Kagiri11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.